Manicomio

 Manicomio (Italian) translates as “madhouse” or “lunatic asylum.”

-This subject deeply resonates with the TJ1 team and its artistic director, Patrick Masset.
-The creation of Manicomio emerged from this reflection: a performance addressing contemporary forms of confinement, at a time when our institutions once again seem to prioritize control over well-being.
+This subject resonates deeply with the team of Théâtre d’Un Jour and its artistic director Patrick Masset.
+MANICOMIO emerged from this reflection: a performance exploring contemporary forms of confinement, at a time when our institutions once again seem to prioritize control over well-being.

 Distribution